Batman action figures: Hasbro's DC Super Heroes

 Returning to the comic roots of Mego's Comic Action/Pocket Hero's lines, Hasbro released a new line of 7" plastic dolls called DC Super Heroes.
 Unlike the earlier Toy Biz line by the same name, this line featured new sculpts with great detail.
 Only one line of figures were released, though, and they were very hard to find.
 The reason for the short life of a great line that had many possibilities remains unclear.

-Hasbro also produced several 9" Mego like figures in the DC Super Hero line as well as Target Exclusives.
-This occurred between 1999 and 2002, just as Mattel was taking over the line, which halted the line before it was completed.
+Between 1999 and 2002, Hasbro produced several 9" Mego-like figures in the DC Super Hero line, as well as Target Exclusives.
+This occurred as Mattel was taking over the line, which halted the line before it was completed.
 Batman figures included were the MasterPiece Batman box set with a Year One 1939 Batman Figure, Golden Age Collection featuring Batman and Robin, Silver Edition Removable Cowl Batman and Guardian of Gotham featuring a molded cowl head and a Bruce Wayne quick change.
 Villains offered were the Joker and Penguin.

 Batman: Knight Force Ninjas

 In 1998, Kenner produced a new line of Batman figures called Batman: Knight Force Ninjas.
 This line, like Legends of Batman and Legends of the Dark Knight, featured all new sculpts of Batman in an Elseworld theme.
-Notable figures were the first ever Azrael figure, and a new Killer Croc figure.
+Notable figures were the first Azrael figure, and a new Killer Croc figure.

 DC Direct

 To please fans and collectors who wanted better figures, not just repaints, DC Comics started production on their own line of action figures.
 These highly articulated figures, based on popular DC Comics characters, feature many Batman characters, and also feature storyline inspired character figures including Elseworld figures.

 DC Direct also released a new line of Pocket Super Heroes, mini action figures that kids could put in their pocket.
-The Pocket Super Heroes come in boxed sets, including a Batman boxed set featuring Batman, Bruce Wayne, Robin, Alfred Pennyworth, Catwoman and Two-Face.
+The Pocket Super Heroes come in boxed sets, including a Batman boxed set featuring Batman, Bruce Wayne, Robin, Alfred Pennyworth, Catwoman, and Two-Face.